eiffel-community/eiffel/usage-examples/test-execution.md

 For each test environment set up and/or created an [EiffelEnvironmentDefinedEvent](../eiffel-vocabulary/EiffelEnvironmentDefinedEvent.md) event SHALL be sent.
 The environments could be static and thereby reused between a lot of test activities, or they could be created in runtime for every test activity.
 The latter is the typical case when testing in a cloud environment.
 The information needed to set up or create a test environment could be given in the TERCC event.

+### ArtC/CDef
+To track what item is being tested there SHALL be a link to either an [EiffelArtifactCreatedEvent](../eiffel-vocabulary/EiffelArtifactCreatedEvent.md) or to an [EiffelCompositionDefinedEvent](../eiffel-vocabulary/EiffelCompositionDefinedEvent.md) from each test case triggered.
+What the ArtC/CDef event links to is left out from this example, but it could for example be a __CAUSE__ link to another activity.

 ### TCTx
 To signal that a test case is about to be executed an [EiffelTestCaseTriggeredEvent](../eiffel-vocabulary/EiffelTestCaseTriggeredEvent.md) can be sent.
 The TCT events in this example link to the [EiffelTestSuiteStartedEvent](../eiffel-vocabulary/EiffelTestSuiteStartedEvent.md) to enable tracking of the context in which the test cases are to be executed.
-In this example only a very small number of test cases are executed - in reality, these events tend to be very numerous.

 ### TCSx
 [EiffelTestCaseStartedEvents](../eiffel-vocabulary/EiffelTestCaseStartedEvent.md) declare that test case executions have started.
 They should link to the environment in which they are executed.